OpenTSDB/opentsdb.net/docs/source/api_http/uid/uidmeta.rst

 This endpoint enables editing or deleting UID meta data information, that is meta data associated with *metrics*, *tag names* and *tag values*.
 Some fields are set by the TSD but others can be set by the user.
 When using the ``POST`` method, only the fields supplied with the request will be stored.
 Existing fields that are not included will be left alone.
 Using the ``PUT`` method will overwrite all user mutable fields with given values or defaults if a given field is not provided.

-Please note that deleting a meta data entry will not delete the UID assignment nor will it delete any data points or associated timeseries information.
-Deletion only removes the specified meta data object.
+..
+NOTE:: Deleting a meta data entry will not delete the UID assignment nor will it delete any data points or associated timeseries information.
+Deletion only removes the specified meta data object, not the actual value.
+If you query for the same UID, you'll see the default meta data with empty fields.

 Verbs
 -----